tsahara/r7rs/content/basic.md

 {{< label "specialformsection" >}}
 {{< label "variablesection" >}}

-An identifier\index{identifier} can name either a type of syntax or a location where a value can be stored.
-An identifier that names a type of syntax is called a _syntactic keyword_\mainindex{syntactic keyword}
-and is said to be _bound_ to a transformer for that syntax.
-An identifier that names a location is called a _variable_\mainindex{variable} and is said to be _bound_ to that location.
-The set of all visible bindings\mainindex{binding} in effect at some point in a program is known as the _environment_ in effect at that point.
+An identifier can name either a type of syntax or a location where a value can be stored.
+An identifier that names a type of syntax is called a _syntactic keyword_ and is said to be _bound_ to a transformer for that syntax.
+An identifier that names a location is called a _variable_ and is said to be _bound_ to that location.
+The set of all visible bindings in effect at some point in a program is known as the _environment_ in effect at that point.
 The value stored in the location to which a variable is bound is called the variable's value.
 By abuse of terminology, the variable is sometimes